MicrosoftDocs/fabric-docs/docs/real-time-analytics/database-management.md

 ---
 title: Data management in Real-Time Analytics
-description: Learn how to manage your KQL Database. ms.reviewer: tzgitlin ms.author: yaschust
+description: Learn how to manage your data in a KQL Database. ms.reviewer: tzgitlin ms.author: yaschust
 author: YaelSchuster